jessievandam/datasets_collision_flowchart/README.md

 ## Datasets description
-The table containing the information and numbering of the rosbags, is found below.
-All datasets are found in the folder `/datasets` and the numbering is equal to the numbering in the table.
-For each dataset, there is one .mat file and one .txt file.
+All datasets are located in the folder `/datasets`.
+The information related to each dataset is displayed in Table 1 below.
+Each dataset consists of one .mat file and one .txt file.
 The .txt file contains a description of the contact location and direction of the applied collisions.
-The .mat file contains the following terms, required as an input for the steps of the collision event pipeline (note that the size is the size of the vector/matrix/double at one time instant):
+The .mat file stores the following variables, that are required as an input for the collision-event pipeline (note that the size is the size of the vector/matrix/double at one time instant):

 | **Description**                                                                                                          	| **Unit** 	| **Size** 	| **Matlab name**          	|
 |--------------------------------------------------------------------------------------------------------------------------	|----------	|----------	|--------------------------	|